-The small island of Cozumel Mexico just a short ferry ride from Playa Del Carmen located off the Yucatán peninsula is commonly known as a crew ship destination.
-I recently spent some time there without taking a cruise ship and I can tell you it is so much more.
+The island of Cozumel Mexico is just a short ferry ride from Playa Del Carmen located off the Yucatán peninsula.
+It is commonly known as a crew ship destination.
+I recently spent some time there without taking a cruise and I can tell you it is so much more.
 This gorgeous has plenty to do both above and below the water.
 Here is the perfect 3 day Cozumel itinerary.

 How to get to Cozumel